Controlled burn: Canada

 In the Anishinaabeg Nation around the Great Lakes, fire is a living being that has the power to change landscapes through both destruction and the regrowth and return of life following a fire.
 Human beings are also inexorably tied to the land they live on as stewards who maintain the ecosystems around them.
 Because fire can reveal dormant seedlings, it is a land management tool.
-Fire was a part of the landscapes of Ontario until early colonial rule restricted indigenous culture in across Canada.
+Fire was a part of the landscapes of Ontario until early colonial rule restricted indigenous culture in and across Canada.
 During colonization, large scale forest fires were caused by sparks from railroads and fire was used to clear land for agriculture use.
 The public perception of forest fires was positive because the cleared land represented taming the wilderness to an urban populace.
 The conservation movement, which was spearheaded by Edmund Zavitz in Ontario, caused a ban on all fires, both natural wild fires and intentional fires.

-In the 1970s, Parks Canada began implementing small prescribed burns however, the scale of wildfires each year outpaces the acreage of land that is intentionally burnt.
-In the late 1980s, the Ministry of Natural Resources in Ontario began conducting prescribed burns on forested land which led to the created of a prescribed burn program as well as training and regulation for controlled burns in Ontario.
+In the 1970s, Parks Canada began implementing small prescribed burns.
+However, the scale of wildfires each year outpaces the acreage of land that is intentionally burnt.
+In the late 1980s, the Ministry of Natural Resources in Ontario began conducting prescribed burns on forested land which led to the creation of a prescribed burn program as well as training and regulation for controlled burns in Ontario.

 In British Columbia, there was an increase in the intensity and scale of wildfires after local bylaws restricted the use of controlled burns.
 In 2017, following one of the worst years for wildfire in the province's history, indigenous leadership and public service members wrote an independent report that suggested returning to the traditional use of prescribed burns to manage understory fuel from wildfires.
 The government of British Columbia responded by committing to using controlled burns as a wildfire management tool.